TIGRLab/datman/docs/datman_conf.rst

   * Description: Points to the folder that will hold gold standards to be used when comparing dicom header parameters.
-These gold standards should be stored as json files with the expected values for important DICOM header fields.
+These gold standards should be stored as json files containing the expected values for important DICOM header fields.
   * Used by:

     *  dm_qc_report.py - Reads from this folder